 Azure API App

-The API App is, as the name is stating, an application exposing a custom build API however contains a bit of additional metadata allowing other services to easily consume them.
-By default Azure Logic Apps understand this format and by using Visual Studio (having the latest Azure SDK installed) it’s possible to generate clients as well instead of using
+The API App is, as the name is stating, an application exposing a custom build API.
+However, it contains a bit of additional metadata allowing other services to consume them readily.
+By default Azure Logic Apps understand this format, and by using Visual Studio (having the latest Azure SDK installed), it’s possible to generate clients as well instead of using

 - Available to Anyone